WekenborgLab/AmbuVision/Step1_VLM_Greenness/README.md

 **Algorithm**
 1) Extraction and downscaling of pictures
 2) Creating jobs and correspondent requests to LLM-Server
-3) Convertion of the output into both Excel and CSV file formats
+3) Conversion of the output into both Excel and CSV file formats

 ---